punkstar/magentotherightway.com/_posts/05-01-01-ServerPerformance.md

 There are few basic methods to speed up Magento installation, a number of which are described in an official Magento [whitepaper](http://www.slideshare.net/quartsoft/optimizing-magento-for-peak-performance?ref=http://quartsoft.com/blog/201211/improving-performance-of-magento-store) on the topic.

-* For database server use Percona instead of MySQL.
+* For your database server use [Percona](http://www.percona.com/software/percona-server) instead of MySQL.
 * For better application performance use PHP version >= 5.4.
 Here some [benchmarks](http://www.eschrade.com/page/magento-performance-on-php-5-3-5-4-and-5-5rc3/).
 * Install some cache for PHP (apc, opcache).
 * Remember to disable Xdebug on production servers.